- About ABA

 - Young Birders

-The American Birding Association has five awards to recognize the many kinds of contributions dedicated individuals can make to the cause of birds, birders and birding.
+The American Birding Association has six awards to recognize the many kinds of contributions dedicated individuals can make to the cause of birds, birders and birding.
 The awards and the categories of achievement they recognize are as follows:

 Given for a lifetime of achievements in promoting the cause of birding.
 Since ABA is centered on the activity of birding, it is appropriate for this organization to give an award which honors individuals who have, by various means, advanced the cause of birding.
 Roger Tory Peterson furthered the study, appreciation and protection of birds the world over.
 His contributions have been recognized worldwide and he has received two nominations for the Nobel Peace Prize.
 Because Roger Tory Peterson is probably best known as someone who has promoted the cause of birding, it is appropriate that this award be given in his name.